PranavYadu/Sudoku-Solver/README.md

 - Choose **Manual Input** to enter a puzzle by hand.
 - Choose **Image Upload** to solve a puzzle from an image.

-## Visualize Backtracking

-In manual mode, after solving a Sudoku puzzle, you can click the **Show Backtracking** button to visualize the backtracking algorithm step-by-step.
-This feature animates how the solver explores possibilities and finds the solution, helping you understand the solving process.

-- **How to use:**
-  1. Enter your puzzle in manual mode.
-  2. Click **Solve** to solve the puzzle.
-  3. Click **Show Backtracking** to watch the solving process animated in the GUI.

 ## Screenshots